Circular Quay Renewal

 A renewed Circular Quay will:

-- connect to Country on Sydney’s waterfront, reflecting the importance of Circular Quay to Aboriginal history and culture.
+• connect to Country on Sydney’s waterfront, reflecting its importance to, and a celebration of, the diverse cultures and shared history of Circular Quay and Australia.

 The NSW Government acknowledges the Traditional Custodians of Warrane/Sydney Cove, the Gadigal people of the Eora Nation, and pays its respect to Elders, past and present, and recognises and celebrates the diversity of Aboriginal peoples and their ongoing cultures and connections to the lands and waters of NSW.